linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/a6237ae1da017688ae7791676c3ff6df3da38f509c6c799a392acb6f4cd5c787.jpg)

-# Concept Check 14.3
+**Concept Check 14.3**

 What will be the relationship among coupon rate, current yield, and yield to maturity for bonds selling at discounts from par?
-Illustrate using the 30-year maturity,  $8\%$  (semiannual payment) coupon bond, assuming it is selling at a yield to maturity of  $10\%$ .
+Illustrate using the 30-year maturity, $8\%$ (semiannual payment) coupon bond, assuming it is selling at a yield to maturity of $10\%$.

-# Yield to Call
+### Yield to Call

 Yield to maturity is calculated on the assumption that the bond will be held until maturity.
 What if the bond is callable, however, and may be retired prior to the maturity date?

 Figure 14.4 illustrates the risk of call to the bondholder.
 The top curve is the value of a "straight" (i.e., noncallable) bond with par value 1,000, an 8\% coupon rate, and a 30-year time to maturity as a function of the market interest rate.
 If interest rates fall, the bond price, which equals the present value of the promised payments, can rise substantially.

-Now consider a bond that has the same coupon rate and maturity date but is callable at  $110\%$  of par value, or 1,100.
+Now consider a bond that has the same coupon rate and maturity date but is callable at $110\%$ of par value, or $\$1,100$.
 When interest rates fall, the present value of the bond's scheduled payments rises, but the call provision allows the issuer to repurchase the bond at the call price.
 If the call price is less than the present value of the scheduled payments, the issuer may call the bond back from the bondholder.

 The lower curve in Figure 14.4 is the value of the callable bond.
 At high interest rates, the risk of call is negligible because the present value of scheduled payments is less than the call price; therefore the values of the straight and callable bonds converge.
 At lower rates, however, the values of the bonds begin to diverge, with the difference reflecting the value of the firm's option to reclaim the callable bond at the call price.
 At very low rates, the present value of scheduled payments significantly exceeds the call price, so the bond is called.
-Its value at this point is simply the call price, 1,100.
+Its value at this point is simply the call price, $\$1,100$.

 This analysis suggests that investors might be more interested in a bond's yield to call than its yield to maturity, especially if the bond is likely to be called.
 The yield to call is calculated just like the yield to maturity except that the time until call replaces time until maturity, and the call price replaces par value.
 This computation is sometimes called "yield to first call," as it assumes the issuer will call the bond as soon as it may do so.